A Residential Refresher: Tenancy Laws to Remember

 Section 21 (S21) Notices

-Landlords can serve a S21 Notice to tenant(s) with no reason required to end an existing tenancy.
+Landlords can serve a S21 Notice to tenant(s) with no reason, required to end an existing tenancy.
 However, a S21 Notice cannot be served if the tenant is less than four months into the tenancy, if an improvement notice has been served, or if any key documents were not given to the tenant at the start of tenancy, for example an Energy Performance Certificate, Gas Certificate or the ‘How to Rent’ Guidance.

 Deregulation Act 2015

-The Deregulation Act 2015 gave tenants additional protection through the regulations regarding retaliatory eviction, whereby if a tenant complains to the landlord regarding the condition of a property the landlord may then not be able to evict the tenant simply by serving a S21 Notice as above.
+The Deregulation Act 2015 gave tenants additional protection through the regulations regarding retaliatory eviction, whereby if a tenant complains to the landlord regarding the condition of a property, the landlord may then not be able to evict the tenant simply by serving a S21 Notice as above.

 In most cases, the landlord must respond to the tenant and rectify the issue.
-If the situation can not be remedied between the landlord and the tenant, the latter may apply to the local environmental health officer to request an inspection.
+If the situation cannot be remedied between the landlord and the tenant, the latter may apply to the local environmental health officer to request an inspection.
 The environmental health officer will then follow up the works with the landlord if necessary.